seize-the-dave/vitalityfitness.info/content/personal-trainer-cardiff.md

 You can train with me in the comfort of your own home, outside, in the gym or private studio.
 I have all the equipment to help you achieve your goals.

 Have a think about what you want to achieve from seeing a personal trainer Cardiff and then fill in my contact form so I can give you a ring back to have a chat with you about what it involves and how I can help you.
-If you prefer, simply call me on 029 20140 0069 or 079 0452 5169.
+If you prefer, simply call me on <a href="tel:+442920140069">029 2014 0069</a> or <a href="tel:+447904525169">079 0452 5169</a>.
 Whatever area of fitness or well-being you’d like to address now is the best time to do something about it.

 I am a personal trainer in Cardiff and surrounding areas.
 I can travel further but will charge fuel costs by the mile.